Colorado Energy Companies Focus on Oil and Gas Process Optimization

-CNBC last week reported that energy companies such as Noble Energy, Anadarko Petroleum, and Colorado natives PDC Energy and SRC Energy have buckled down in Colorado’s shale fields, favoring their best properties and focusing on their drilling methods and the knowledge they’ve gained from years of operating in the Centennial state to drive their costs down.
+CNBC reported that energy companies ,such as Noble Energy, Anadarko Petroleum, and Colorado natives PDC Energy and SRC Energy have buckled down in Colorado’s shale fields.
+The energy companies favored their best properties and focused on drilling methods, process optimization and the knowledge they’ve gained from years of operating in the Centennial state to drive their costs down.

-Denver-based PDC Energy, for example, invested effort in its Wattenburg property and as a result of refining its processes the company will see a growth in oil production by 20% a year, even with oil prices low.
+Denver-based PDC Energy, for example, invested effort in its Wattenburg property and as a result of refining its processes the company will see a growth in oil production by 20% a year.
+A major accomplishment with oil prices this low.
 It did recently enter the Permian Basin, but actually plans to sell its assets in the Utica Shale of the northeast to focus on Wattenburg and Texas.

 pdc energy oil production growth yearly

-Overall production in Colorado is making its way back up, and Colorado’s economy is seeing the benefits.
+Overall production in Colorado is making its way back up.
+As a result, Colorado’s economy is seeing the benefits.
 In general, Colorado’s economy is diverse and hard times in the oil and gas industry won’t cripple it.
 Since the 1980s, the state has worked to make this so.
 JJ Ament, CEO of the Metro Denver Economic Development Corp, told CNBC, “While oil and gas is a very important component of our economy, we don’t rise and fall based on the price of oil or the price of gas.”

 Colorado’s oil and gas industry is home to 10 of America’s largest natural gas fields and 3 of its largest oil fields.

-The state has an established history of regulating voluntarily to promote safety, responsible practices, and community welfare while simultaneously promoting growth of the industry.
+The state has an established history of regulating voluntarily to promote safety, responsible practices, and community welfare.
+These regulations also simultaneously promote growth of the industry.
 Colorado’s oil and gas industry currently supplies more than 5% of the nation’s natural gas, and is home to 10 of America’s largest natural gas fields and 3 of its largest oil fields.
 It produces 1.1 million barrels of oil per day with projections leading to 1.5 million by 2030.
-It supports over 213,000 jobs, and pours more than $25 billion into Colorado’s economy.
+The industry supports over 213,000 jobs, and pours more than $25 billion into Colorado’s economy.
 Though it’s true that without the oil and gas industry Colorado would still stand, it would have one heck of a limp.